Learn About Brain Injury Malpractice

 Secondary brain injury

-In addition to brain injuries caused by malpractice, misdiagnosed brain injuries can lead to more serious injuries and death.
+In addition to brain injury malpractice cases, misdiagnosed brain injuries can lead to more serious injuries and death.
 Second impact syndrome is a term for sustaining a second traumatic brain injury before the first has healed, and it is far more likely to cause permanent damage or death than a single impact of the same magnitude.
 When a person is suffering from a brain injury they are at a very high risk for incurring another one because the nature of a brain injury makes a person likely to have an accident.
 Loss of coordination, dizzy spells, fainting, blackouts and confusion are among the many symptoms which can cause an accident.
 Epileptic seizures are a very common cause of second impact syndrome.
 Over half of all traumatic brain injury victims will develop epilepsy within one year of their injuries.

 Permanent brain damage and injury can mean sudden financial, emotional, and physical hardships for patients and their families.
 Even though it might be difficult to think about seeking legal help during this time, there are time limits for taking legal action.
 Also, in many cases you will need the compensation that you deserve as soon as possible.

-If you or a loved one has experienced serious brain injury or death which you believe may have been due to brain damage or injury caused by medical malpractice, consider contacting our New Jersey or Pennsylvania brain injury lawyer.
+If you or a loved one has experienced serious brain injury or death which you believe may have been caused by a brain injury malpractice, consider contacting our New Jersey or Pennsylvania brain injury lawyer.
 It’s possible you may be entitled to compensation including:

 - Current and future medical bills